mindymallory/PriceAnalysis/docs/index.md

 This book is targeted at the upper level undergraduate student, or professional beginning a career related to commodity markets.
 The objective is to familiarize the reader with the sources of market information and research commonly used by practicing professionals working in the industry.

 This book is updated with current information in the tables and figures each time I teach the course.
 Previous versions of the book can be found [here](https://github.com/mindymallory/PriceAnalysis/releases).

+For readers interested in more in-depth analysis of commodity prices from a statistical perspective, I am working on an [R Companion](http://mindymallory.github.io/R-Companion-Price-Analysis/index.html) to this book.

 # About the Author {-}